Fashioning Amendments and Seeding Techniques to Rebuild Essential Genera of Endophytes and other soil Nutrient mobilizers (FAST REGEN)

 Glyphosate 41% 1.36 mL Post-emergent Monocot & Dicot

 Of the herbicides applied, atrazine was by far the most difficult to dose accurately.
 The amount of concentrated atrazine needed to inoculate the compost tumbler is only 0.86 milliliters at the 200% dose.
 100% atrazine is very viscous and hard to lift into or expel from a pipette.
 The doses actually applied could have been in the 0.5 to 1.5 mL range.
 I did not mix a diluted solution because I was unsure of the stability of diluted atrazine over the storage period.
-The other herbicides are much less viscous and relatively easy to measure accurately.
+The other herbicides are much less viscous and are easy to measure accurately.
 All herbicides were mixed together in a gallon of water which was poured across the surface of the compost in the 21 cf tumbler.
 The tumbler was rotated 360 degrees after each herbicide application and occasionally between applications.

 Concept 2: Epigenetic adaptation